Annual Report to Parliament on the Administration of the Access to Information Act 2013-2014

 The completion time can be summarized as follows:

-Extensions were requested in five cases for consultation with other departments, in five cases for third parties notices and in one case for interference with operations.
+Extensions were requested in nine cases for consultation with other departments, in six cases for third parties notices and in two cases for interference with operations.

 f.
 Release and method of access

-Access was given by providing copies to requesters in four cases and two in electronic format.
-For the twelve requests that were all disclosed (2), disclosed in part (4), all exempted (2) and abandoned (4), 30,404 pages were processed and 7,340 were entirely or partially disclosed.
+Access was given by providing paper copies to requesters in seventeen cases and in ten cases in electronic format.
+For the requests that were all disclosed (9), disclosed in part (18), all excluded (1) and abandoned (2), 11,808 pages were processed and 11,276 were entirely or partially disclosed.